CaliforniaHerps.com

 Conservation Issues (Conservation Status)

-The State of California considers the San Bernardino population (parvirubra) and the San Diego population (pulchra) to be potentially threatened.
+The State of California considers the San Bernardino population (L. z. parvirubra) and the San Diego population (L.z. pulchra) to be potentially threatened.
 No California Mountain Kingsnakes can be collected in Orange and San Diego counties, and in Los Angeles County west of Interstate 5.

 When slabs are torn off rock outcrops by someone searching for this snake or other reptiles, the habitat this snake uses for refuge is irreparably damaged.
 It takes thousands of years for this rock fissuring to occur, so this habitat will not be replaced for many centuries.
 Such rock destruction is illegal in California: "It is unlawful to use any method or means of collecting that involves breaking apart of rocks, granite flakes, logs or other shelters in or under which reptiles may be found."
 (2007 regulations 5.60.4.)

-Reptile hunters are usually blamed for rock habitat destruction, but bulldozers are far more destructive.
-I have also witnessed granite collectors tearing off huge slabs of granite with a crowbar then carrying the slabs away.
+Snake hunters are usually blamed for rock habitat destruction, but I have also seen people in the mountains tearing off huge slabs of granite from boulders with a crowbar then carrying the slabs away for some unknown use, so the source of rock damage is not restricted to snake hunters.

 Taxonomy